chlee-0/verlinde_cluster/README.md

 # verlinde_cluster

-This repository provides resources and implementations associated with the paper *"Verlinde Rings and Cluster Algebras".*
+This repository provides resources and implementations associated with the paper *"Verlinde rings and cluster algebras arising from quantum affine algebras".*